jdersch/PERQemu/PERQemu/Readme.txt

   the Z80 hardware is very low on my list of priorities (but it would be nice to have for accuracy's sake, or to allow PERQ-2 emulation).

-- RS232 - 100% complete.
+- RS232 - Complete.
 Talks to a real serial port on the host (where available).
 Software running under emulation can control the physical port.

+- Tablets (Kriz and GPIB).
+Complete.
+Any software that requires a pointing device should function with either input device selected.
+(See note above regarding button mapping between the 4-button GPIB and 3-button Kriz mice.)
-- "Kriz" Tablet.
-100% complete.
-Any software that requires a pointing device should function, though apps that require 4 buttons may be limited.
-Though these were rarely connected to a PERQ-1, they were supported -- and are FAR more efficient for the OS to handle than the BitPadOne's ASCII-serial data format so we enable them by default.
+  Though the Kriz tablets were rarely connected to a PERQ-1, they were supported and are FAR more efficient for the OS to handle than the BitPadOne's ASCII- serial data format so we enable them by default.
 Note that Accent S4 only uses the GPIB tablet; PNX is untried at this point.
-In POS F, you can actually choose which one to use with a switch to LOGIN (or in your login profile):
+In POS F, you can choose which one to use with a switch to LOGIN (or in your login profile):
         LOGIN /TABLETTYPE=BITPAD    selects GPIB
         LOGIN /TABLETTYPE=TABLET    selects Kriz